tonyjurg/N1904addons/docs/features/md{ind}_{inf_elem}.md

 This page documents **about 750** Text-Fabric features named like `md3_case`, `md17_end_codes`, `md12_lem_full_uc` or `md1_morph`.
 They collectively form the class of Morpheus detail features ([more info](../using_the_morpheus_features.md)).

-The labels {num} and {inf_elem} are placeholders, which stand for:
+The labels {ind} and {inf_elem} are placeholders, which stand for:
- - `{num}`: The sequence number of a Morpheus analysis block, ranging from 1 to 24 (the maximum number of returned analysis blocks).
+ - `{ind}`: The sequence number of a Morpheus analysis block, ranging from 1 to 24 (the maximum number of returned analysis blocks).
  - `{inf_elem}`: One of the properties listed in the table below.